Home » Forex Trading Guide » Most Traded Forex Currency Pairs

 • CAD and SGD Global Turnover Also Rose Noticeably

 The Canadian dollar (7th place in the top 20) and the Singaporean dollar (10th place) also witnessed noticeable increases from the previous survey period as their market shares rose by 0.6 pp and 1.2 pp, respectively.
 While securing the position of the 9th most traded currency, the Hong Kong dollar also suffered a considerable decline in global turnover, with its share falling by almost one whole percentage point in 2022.
-The Danish krone ranked as the least traded currency in the top 20, participating in a meager 0.7% of all trades in the global forex market.
+The Brazilian real and the Danish krone ranked as the two least traded currencies in the top 20, respectively participating in 0.9% and 0.7% of all trades in the global forex market.

 Most Traded Currencies Ranked by Share of Average Daily Volume